draddo11/100-days-of-code/r2-log.md

 A month into  R2 OF THIS challenge ..downloaded a node js boook today to read ..will lwork on something more
 ## R2D31
 A slow day found jsteacheers vue js course i am going to check it out

+##R2D32
+Uploaded counter-appreactjs to  githubwithhosting by netlify ..debuged it's delete bug caused by a typo